 Glossary

 Advisory Flood Height The water surface elevation (WSEL), in feet, of the 1% annual chance (100-year) flood at a given location, as determined using hydrology and hydraulics (H&H) analysis and the best available elevation data.
-Add 5 feet to this value to allow for accuracy issues.
-This information is currently available for approximately 12% of the West Virginia counties.
+This information is currently available for 34 of the 55 West Virginia counties.

 Approximate Study An engineering study that results in the delineation of floodplain boundaries for the 1-percent-annual-chance flood, but does not include the determination of BFEs or base flood depths. (http://www.deltacouncil.ca.gov/glossary/approximate-study)